-Welcome to the American Turners
+We are the American Turners

-A Sound Mind in a Sound Body
+A Sound mind in a sound body

 Today, the American Turners continue to promote that same principle.
 Although its roots are German, its membership is now diverse.
-With fifty societies in eleven districts, you’re likely to find a location close to you.
+With forty-nine societies in twelve districts, you’re likely to find a location close to you.
 Each society is unique and run by their own volunteer board of directors.
 They offer a wide array of sports programs — not just gymnastics, but softball, volleyball, dance, bowling, golf, and more.
 Social activities are important, too, and some clubs have restaurants and bars where members gather to share stories and the latest news.